 Build a Social Support System: Having social interaction with friends and a community can provide good physical and mental support to one in need.

-Menopause is a natural process experienced by women due to aging, and although it can bring about symptoms that cause discomfort or changes to women’s health, women do not have to suffer.
-Be aware of the symptoms and seek a consultation with a TCM physician to learn how to ease through this phase in life.
+Menopause is a natural process experienced by women due to ageing, and although it can bring about symptoms that cause discomfort or changes to women’s health, women do not have to suffer.
+Be aware of the symptoms and seek a consultation with a TCM physician to learn how to breeze through this phase in life.